tom-james-watson/old-reddit-redirect/README.md

 - `sh.reddit.com`

 ## Development

-> [!NOTE]
-> There are currently two separate versions of this extension - manifest V2 and manifest V3.
-> Chrome is phasing out manifest V2, so we're forced to migrate to to avoid the extension getting removed.
-However, the V3 version currently doesn't seem compatible with Firefox, so V2 will be hanging around for a while.
-> TL;DR: Chrome = V3, Firefox = V2

 Ensure you have [`node`](https://nodejs.org/en) installed.
 Then run `make run` to start the live-reloading development server.
 This will open a browser window with the extension installed for testing.